World Cup 2026 Stadiums

-Mexico City Stadium World Cup 2026 Guide
+Mexico City Stadium (Estadio Azteca) — FIFA World Cup 2026 Guide

-Mexico City Stadium exterior
+Mexico City Stadium exterior for FIFA World Cup 2026

 Mexico City Stadium World Cup 2026 Schedule

 Mexico City Stadium hosts 5 matches in total.
-The confirmed breakdown includes 3 group-stage matches, 1 Round of 32 tie, and 1 Round of 16 match, so the venue stays relevant across more than one phase of the tournament.
+The confirmed breakdown includes 3 group-stage matches, 1 Round of 32 tie and 1 Round of 16 match, so the venue stays relevant across more than one phase of the tournament.
 Fans who map those shifts early usually make better decisions on hotel nights, flight timing, and ticket priority.

 Date Match No. Fixture Stage Time (ET)

-June 11 1 Mexico vs South Africa Group Stage 15:00
+June 11, 2026 1 Mexico vs South Africa Group Stage 15:00 ET

-June 17 24 Uzbekistan vs Colombia Group Stage 22:00
+June 17, 2026 24 Uzbekistan vs Colombia Group Stage 22:00 ET

-June 24 53 Czechia vs Mexico Group Stage 21:00
+June 24, 2026 53 Czechia vs Mexico Group Stage 21:00 ET

-30 June 2026 79 1A vs 3C/E/F/H/I Round of 32 21:00
+June 30, 2026 79 1A vs 3C/E/F/H/I Round of 32 21:00 ET

-5 July 2026 92 Winner Match 79 vs Winner Match 80 Round of 16 20:00
+July 5, 2026 92 Winner Match 79 vs Winner Match 80 Round of 16 20:00 ET

 Mexico City Stadium Capacity

 Capacity shapes more than atmosphere.
-It influences ticket scarcity, hospitality inventory, and how crowded concourses can feel once broadcast compounds and security zones take their share of space.
-That is why FIFA planning numbers matter more than a club-era memory of the same ground.
+It influences ticket scarcity, hospitality inventory, and how crowded concourses can feel once broadcast compounds and security zones take space.
+As a result, FIFA's net planning number matters more than the venue's normal event figure.

 Tournament Capacity